lekro/pixelart/README.rst

 - Use ``pip`` to install, with the command ``pip install pixelart-helper``
 - To use the script, use the command ``pixelart``

+====
+Getting your Minecraft textures
+====

+- Obtain a copy of the latest minecraft jar and unzip it in a new directory (it will also give you a bunch of junk you don't really need)
+- Inside the extracted data, you should find the actual minecraft textures in ``assets/minecraft/textures/blocks/``.
+You can select this directory in the GUI.

 =============
 Dependencies: